 We’ve spent lots of time exploring the Gettysburg food scene.
 Across all our visits–from early morning breakfasts to breweries to food tours–we’ve sampled some of the best the city has to offer.
 Here are some of the highlights you can find in town.

 Gettysburg Baking Company

-Baking artisan breads and pastries for nearly 20 years, Gettysburg Baking Company makes their products in the same style you see in villages in Europe.
+Baking artisan breads and pastries for over 20 years, Gettysburg Baking Company makes their products in the same style you see in villages in Europe.
 They have a broad range of focaccias, loaves, and cookies, along with soups, salads, and sandwiches.

 Garryowen Irish Pub

 The Garryowen Irish Pub brought authentic Irish food to town.
 Owned by expats from County Armagh, the pub serves over 100 Irish whiskies, which make its traditional Irish music sessions even more fun.